EmmanuelKeifala/startup-pub-dir/README.md

 This platform serves as a centralized directory for startups, providing valuable insights, job opportunities, and analytical data.
 It's designed for three primary user roles: administrators, startup owners, and general users, each with tailored experiences and capabilities.

+## A bug that is hunting me.
+ Say you sign in or up and the auth state did not change.. kindly refresh the page.

 ## Key Features

 ### Core Functionality